Overview

 ```

-1. Uncomment the following two lines in /var/lib/pgsql/16/data/postgresql.conf and set them as follows:
+1. Uncomment the following two lines in /var/lib/pgsql/18/data/postgresql.conf and configure as shown below:

 ```